pluralsight/guides/draft/front-end-javascript/javascript-closures/article.md

 </html>
 ```

 This code works fine, but we had to define a global variable for counting user clicks on the button.
 That's generally not recommended, since we are polluting the global scope.
 We use the `counter` variable just in the event handler, so why wouldn't we declare it inside the handler?
-However, if we just move declaration to the handler's scope, it will not work as expected, because every time the handler is called (i.e. every time the user clicks on the button), the `counter` will be set to zero.
+However, if we just move declaration to the handler's scope, it will not work as expected, because every time the handler is called (i.e. every time the user clicks on the button), the `counter` will be reset to zero.
 The solution is to use a closure, like in the following code:

 ``` HTML
 <!DOCTYPE html>